CodeAssociate/CA.Blocks.DataAccess/Documentation/Design/sql-injection-attacks.md

     }
 ```

  This is a made up example using the Adventure works schema.
-We have a method with a restriction of only getting data where the City = 'Bothell' but allowing the user to search by last name with with a like wild card.
+We have a method with a restriction of only getting data where the City = 'Bothell' but allowing the user to search by last name using the sql like wild card syntax.

-There is a problem here are we building a SQL statement from untrusted input.
+There is a problem here in that the code is building a SQL statement from untrusted input.
 To demonstrate how sql injection can be used we look at executing this method with different parameters :

 ```C#
 result = SQLInjectionExample_Bad("N%")